NCEAS/vegbank2/vegbank2-plans.md

 ### Phase II: New Web UI: Core Features (27 weeks unbuffered)

-Phase II will focus on design of a new web application based on core, modern HTML and Jacascript models that presents the core features of the current VegBank application, inlcuding the ability to search for plot, plant, and community data, and to display details of these on the site.
+Phase II will focus on design of a new web application based on core, modern HTML and Javascript models that presents the core features of the current VegBank application, inlcuding the ability to search for plot, plant, and community data, and to display details of these on the site.
 It will inlcude the current data cart model to select multiple plots and download them at once, user management pages for account creation and authentication, and a simple page to upload the VegBank XML format to load new plots.
 At the end of this phase, a modern and maintainable version of VegBank (but with with fewer features than the original) will have been deployed, replacing the original application.

 | Task# | Description                                                | Weeks |
 |-------|------------------------------------------------------------|-------|